-It is a condition that the Licence Holder must inform the Commission of any adverse information in respect of the following incidents:
+It is a condition that the Licence Holder must inform the Commission of any adverse information, if the Licence Holder has any reasonable cause to believe the information is relevant to the Commission's functions under the Law or Regulations in relation to the Licence Holder and that by withholding this information it is likely to result in the Commission being misled as to the Licence Holder's activities.

-- If the Licence Holder has any reasonable cause to believe the information is relevant to the Commission's functions under the Law or Regulations in relation to the Licence Holder and that by withholding this information it is likely to result in the Commission being misled as to the Licence Holder's activities. - Unless in cases where the information provided is found to be false [Art.
-34], it should be noted that any Statement made by the Licence Holder under this condition may not be used by the prosecution in evidence against the licence holder in any criminal proceedings.
-However, nothing prevents the Commission from using this statement for the purpose of pursing its functions including the imposition of a civil financial penalty.
+Unless in cases where the information provided is found to be false, it should be noted that any Statement made by the Licence Holder under this condition may not be used by the prosecution in evidence against the licence holder in any criminal proceedings.
+However, nothing prevents the Commission from using this statement for the purpose of pursuing its functions including the imposition of a civil financial penalty.